 Roger Kreuz is an Associate Dean and Director of Graduate Studies in the College of Arts and Sciences and Professor of Psychology at the University of Memphis.
 He earned his graduate degrees in psychology at Princeton University.
 Dr. Kreuz conducts research on discourse, pragmatics, and nonliteral language.
 He is the coauthor (with Richard Roberts) of "Becoming Fluent: How Cognitive Science Can Help Adults Learn a Foreign Language," "Getting Through: The Pleasures and Perils of Cross-Cultural Communication," and "Changing Minds: How Aging Affects Language and How Language Affects Aging" (all published by the MIT Press).
-A book on irony and sarcasm will be published in the spring of 2020.
+A book on irony and sarcasm was published in February 2020.